h2oai/h2o-3/h2o-docs/src/dev/custom_functions.md

 #### Custom Distribution Function

-The custom distribution function is defined in Python as a class which provides four methods following the semantics of Java API above:
+The custom distribution function is defined in Python as a class which provides five methods following the semantics of Java API above:
   - `link`
   - `init`
   - `gamma`
   - `gradient`
+  - `lgradient` (for multiclass problems only)

 For example, custom Gaussian distribution: